enrike/ehu-abstractions/readme.txt

 - video does not bang on loop when go_to
 - fix bypass in picture object. should go back to original image when bypass goes off
 - movement2 objet, pix_blob abs for color track
-- change reg point of graphical objects to top/left
+- change reg point of graphical objects to top/left or top/down